Text area

 <TextArea name="desc" placeholder="Enter the description" variant="unstyled" />

-You can use hasError property to show the user that TextArea is not passing the form validation.
+You can use the hasError property to show the user that TextArea is not passing the form validation.

 <TextArea name="desc" hasError />